thunderbird89/esf/stories/story-knock-knock.md

 HARBINGER's geometric form shifted, displaying images as it spoke.

-> "The United States Air Force trained Earth's pilots.
-Major General Patricia Coleman and her instructors spent eighteen months transforming sixty-one individuals from terrestrial aviators into space combat pilots.
+> "The United States Air Force trained America's pilots.
+Major General Patricia Coleman and her instructors spent eighteen months transforming 18 individuals from terrestrial aviators into space combat pilots.
 That training saved lives today."

 An image appeared: the training facility, pilots in simulators, instructors reviewing tactical data.

 > "Federation Commander Sarah Chen activated FLYCATCHER when conventional tactics failed.
-She made the decision to trap both allied and enemy forces in a gravity disruption field, knowing it would force a decisive engagement.
+She made the decision to trap both allied and enemy forces in a gravity disruption field and pin everyone to the station, knowing it would force a decisive engagement.
 Her decisiveness prevented the Ryzak from reaching Earth."

 Another image: Galileo Station's command center, Chen floating at her station in zero gravity.

 > "Captain James Morrison aboard *Typhoon* developed the tactical doctrine that allowed depleted Federation forces to survive the initial assault.
-His defensive matrix kept the carrier battle group intact long enough for Earth's squadrons to arrive."
+His defensive matrix kept the battle group intact long enough for Earth's squadrons to arrive."

 The bridge of the *Typhoon*, Morrison coordinating defensive formations.